Topal Osman: Armenian and Greek genocides

 In Çarşamba in 1921, Turks rounded up the Christian women.
 The majority were sent on a death march, while a selected minority of "good-looking women...were being held for the pleasure of the troops under Osman Ağa," according to an American observer serving aboard the USS Overton.
 Such attacks by Osman and his men were overt and frequent.
 An American serving aboard the USS Williamson spoke to a local man, who said that "what had happened made him ashamed to be a Turk."
 In Merzifon that same year, Osman and his men broke into Christians' houses at night, raping, killing, or kidnapping the inhabitants.
 They also stole what they wanted from the townspeople.
 Many Christians took shelter in the local French school; Osman's brigands abducted and raped the women and girls, killed the men and boys, and later burned the school.
 Osman's band abducted many women and girls as they left the town.
 Some Turkish townspeople took part in the attacks, while those sympathetic to their Christian neighbors found themselves unable to stop the slaughter.
 Osman later traveled to Trebizond and began robbing houses, but was driven off by a Turkish gangster called Yahya.

 Again in 1921, Topal Osman and his men traveled to Giresun and nearby Tirebolu.
 The same pattern repeated: They killed or deported the majority of local Pontian Greeks, but selected some women and girls for the troops' use.

-A local Greek survivor recalled that when his village attacked in 1921 by Osman and his men, who were armed with guns and axes: "They gathered people in the middle of the village.
+A local Greek survivor recalled that when his village was attacked in 1921 by Osman and his men, who were armed with guns and axes: "They gathered people in the middle of the village.
 They separated off the children.
 They stripped them and threw them into wells.
 Then they threw stones on top of them.
 The wells groaned.
 They filled the church, the school, and the barns with the old people and set fire to them."

 In 1922, Osman led his men to Ordu.
 Few Christian men remained, but many women and children did.
 Osman and his men picked the women and girls they wanted from the crowd.
 They forced all the other Christians into two buildings, which they set on fire.
 Osman and his men raped the selected women throughout the night, then "butchered" them the next day.
 Osman's men did the same in nine nearby villages.